 My recipe is stuffed with cooking tips and cheap shopping sources like my local 99c only Store that carries boxes of stuffing and Hormel Bacon & Pork Sausage Links for, you guested it, 99.99 cents.
 Right now they are selling everything but the bird!
 See their latest flyer of ingredients, here.

 Come take a walk on the wild sides with The 99 Cent Rebel Chef.
 And you can be sure the following links will go over big with your hungry family and visiting neighbors.
 You've never seen stuffing made like this: Stuffing Cupcakes with Cranberry Topping & Gravy.
-And here's a video that PBS in Seattle flew me out to make for them.
+And here's a wacky backstage video I made when PBS in Seattle flew me out to make my recipe for them.

 To get the step-by-step directions for this most deliciously unique savory and sweet stuffing recipe click here.
 It's easy and quick to make, all you need (or borrow) is a cupcake pan.
 Stuffing Cupcakes are portable for an office party or any gathering you may be invited too.
 If you are like me, stuffing, next to roasted turkey, is the main event for my ravenous taste buds.